Dioxins and dioxin-like compounds

 Dioxins and dioxin-like compounds (DLCs) are a group of chemical compounds that are persistent organic pollutants (POPs) in the environment.
-They are mostly by-products of burning or various industrial processes or, in the case of dioxin-like PCBs and PBBs, unwanted minor components of intentionally produced mixtures.
+They are mostly by-products of burning or various industrial processes or, in the case of dioxin-like PCBs and PBBs, unwanted minor components of intentionally-produced mixtures.

 Some of them are highly toxic, but the toxicity among them varies 30,000-fold.
-They are grouped together because their mechanism of action is the same.
+They are grouped together because their mechanisms of action are the same.
 They activate the aryl hydrocarbon receptor (AH receptor), albeit with very different binding affinities, leading to high differences in toxicity and other effects.
 They include: